usamaxyz/vinus/README.md

 Then you can choose which group to compile using `--group` flag.
 For example to compile **backend** only:
 `gulp --group=backend`

-If no `--group` flag supplied, then Vinus compile the nodes that does not belong to any group.
+If no `--group` flag supplied, then Vinus compiles the nodes that does not belong to any group.

+Use `--all` flag to compile all groups.

 **Example**
 ```javascript